zyko/.dotfiles/readme.md

 # Information about plugins, addons and mac software.

 This repository contains:
-- linked dotfiles.
+- linked dotfiles (mostly configs).
 - list of my most useful mac software including plugins and addons.
-- most useful commands and shortcuts.
+- most useful commands and shortcuts (though some are also in cheatsheet repo).

 The dotfiles are being symlinked using [stow](https://www.gnu.org/software/stow/manual/stow.html) as described in [this blog entry](https://tamerlan.dev/how-i-manage-my-dotfiles-using-gnu-stow/).